-Within that new section, you can add new columns, and then you can populate those columns with content by simply dragging and dropping content blocks from the sidebar.
+Within that new section, you can add new columns, and then populate these columns with content by simply dragging and dropping specific blocks from the sidebar.
 And, of course, you can rearrange sections with drag-and-drop as well.

 Once you have a content block in place, you can click on it to adjust the fine details of what’s in it, as well as its presentation.
 There are three main tabs available for that: Content, Style and Advanced.

-Like that, one by one, you can work with individual content blocks until you have the whole page ready.
+Just like that, one by one, you can work with individual content blocks until you have the whole page ready.

 - experimenting with the Z-index of elements (to bring stuff forward versus putting it in the back)